kpumwong/kpumwong-ness.github.io/_posts/2016-01-01-Misc-python-problem-solving.md

     pass
 ```

 Obviously we would need to be able to run the python files in the cloud for some scheduled tasks.
 This could for example be as a lambda function on AWS or as a containerised version of the repo.
-The environment variables would then be set up securely in this environment so the code would run as intended.
+The environment variables would then be set up securely in this environment, so the code would still run as intended.
+That is why we put the code above into a try/except so it will continue running even if it fails.

 ## Logging

 When running code in production it is important to have good logging set up, so you can more easily locate problems with the scheduled code as it runs in the cloud.
-And also to give good info on the status of the run.
+Also to give info on the status of the run.

-To set it up in the python files we need to import logging and define the logger.
+To set it up in the python files, we need to import logging and define the logger.

 ```python
 import logging